Get MTD for Income Tax ready

 Income-related ESA

-Income-related ESA is no longer open to new applications and is being replaced by Universal Credit.
-The government plans to move around 800,000 existing ESA claimants over to Universal Credit.
-This older ESA type was means-tested based on your savings and household income.
+The government means-tested this older ESA type based on your savings and household income.
 If you currently receive income-related ESA, your payments will continue until your claim ends.

 How much is ESA?

-ESA payment amounts vary based on your age, assessment phase, and work capability group.
-Payments are made every two weeks directly to your bank account.
-The amount you receive depends on how severely your condition affects your ability to work.
+ESA payments range from £72.90 to £140.55 per week, depending on your age, assessment phase, and work capability group.
+Payments arrive every two weeks directly into your bank account.
+The exact amount depends on how severely your condition affects your ability to work.

 Assessment phase